-Adirondack Harley-Davidson® – Our sister store since 2008, ADK H-D® is located in a brand new store which opened in the fall of 2011 after having been in Gloversville in the same facility that was home to Van’s Harley-Davidson® for over 50 years.
+Adirondack Harley-Davidson® – Our sister store since 2008, ADK H-D® is located in a brand new store that opened in the fall of 2011 after having been in Gloversville in the same facility that was home to Van’s Harley-Davidson® for over 50 years.
 If you’ve never been to this amazing new store, we suggest you take the ride and check it out.

 For a scenic way to get there, we suggest riding Route 5 east through Herkimer and Little Falls.
 Just east of Little Falls, turn left on Route 167, which will take you out of the valley.
-Not too far on the right is a pull off for a scenic overlook that allows you to peer down the Mohawk Valley looking east.
+Not too far on the right is a pull-off for a scenic overlook that allows you to peer down the Mohawk Valley looking east.
 Continue on Route 167 to Dolgeville and take a right onto Route 29 East which will take you over East Canada Creek.

 Continue east on Route 29 into Johnstown, whose roots lay with the pre-revolutionary founding by Sir William Johnson in 1762 and whose home, Johnson Hall, still stands at the end of Hall Ave.
 Stay on Route 29 as it follows the same road as Route 30A for a short distance.
 Route 29 will turn off to the right and head east out of town.
 About 8 miles from that turn, there will be a traffic circle where 29 and 30 intersect.
 Adirondack Harley-Davidson is on Route 29 just east of the traffic circle on the right.
 If you are doing this as part of your trip to Americade, continue on Route 29 east to go to Saratoga.

 Riders wanting to loop back to the Utica area should head north on Route 30 to Speculator and then turn left on Route 8 south for a great scenic ride through the foothills of the Adirondacks.

 Click here to go to their website and see the construction project.